TG Guingona: Early life and education

-Teofisto "TG" Guingona was born in Manila, Philippines on April 19, 1959 to a family of Filipino politicians.
-His paternal grandfather, Teofisto Guingona, Sr., was the Governor of Mindanao during the term of President Manuel Quezon, and his maternal grandfather, Vicente Botao de Lara, was the Governor of Misamis Oriental.
-His father, Teofisto "Tito" Guingona, Jr., was a senator, Chairman of the Commission on Audit, Executive Secretary, Secretary of Justice, Secretary of Foreign Affairs and Vice President of the Philippines.
-His mother, Ruth de Lara-Guingona, also served as Governor of Misamis Oriental and Mayor of Gingoog, Misamis Oriental.
-Being deeply rooted in Mindanao, TG Guingona is fluent in the Filipino dialects Cebuano-Bisaya and Tagalog, as well as in the English language.
+Teofisto "TG" Guingona was born in Manila, Philippines, on April 19, 1959, to a family of Filipino politicians.
+His paternal grandfather, Teofisto Guingona Sr., was the governor of Mindanao during the term of President Manuel Quezon; and his maternal grandfather, Vicente Botao de Lara, was the governor of Misamis Oriental.
+His father, Teofisto "Tito" Guingona Jr., was a senator, chairman of the Commission on Audit, executive secretary, secretary of justice, secretary of foreign affairs and vice president of the Philippines.
+His mother, Ruth de Lara-Guingona, also served as governor of Misamis Oriental and mayor of Gingoog, Misamis Oriental.
+Being deeply rooted in Mindanao, TG Guingona is fluent in the Filipino language Cebuano-Bisaya and Tagalog, as well as in the English language.

 TG Guingona attended the Ateneo de Manila University from grade school through law school.
-He graduated college in 1981 with a degree in Economics before pursuing a law degree in the Ateneo School of Law.
+He graduated from college in 1981 with a degree in economics before pursuing a law degree in the Ateneo School of Law.
 He graduated from law school in 1985 and was admitted to the Integrated Bar of the Philippines in 1986.

-TG Guingona was as student activist during the Martial Law Era.
-He was a member of the Ateneo de Manila Student Council (student government) when then President Ferdinand Marcos called for an Interim Batasang Pambansa (national Parliament) election in 1978.
+TG Guingona was as student activist during the martial law era.
+He was a member of the Ateneo de Manila Student Council (student government) when then President Ferdinand Marcos called for an Interim Batasang Pambansa (national parliament) election in 1978.
 In response, the opposition in Metro Manila formed a political party called Lakas ng Bayan (strength of the nation) or LABAN (fight) for short.
-Among the notable candidates of LABAN were Benigno "Ninoy Aquino, Jr., Neptali "Nap" Gonzales, Sr., Ramon "Monching" Mitra, Jr., Aquilino "Nene" Pimentel, Jr., Alejandro "Anding" Roces, Francisco "Soc" Rodrigo, and TG Guingona's father, Teofisto "Tito" Guingona, Jr. LABAN lost all of its twenty-one (21) candidates, with obscure candidates from Kilusang Bagong Lipunan, the political party of Ferdinand Marcos, winning against the popular Benigno "Ninoy" Aquino, Jr. at the time.
-LABAN found the electoral cheating so brazen that a protest march was called for on April 9, 1987.
+Among the notable candidates of LABAN were Benigno "Ninoy Aquino Jr., Neptali "Nap" Gonzales Sr., Ramon "Monching" Mitra Jr., Aquilino "Nene" Pimentel Jr., Alejandro "Anding" Roces, Francisco "Soc" Rodrigo, and TG Guingona's father, Teofisto "Tito" Guingona Jr. All of LABAN's twenty-one candidates lost, with obscure candidates from Kilusang Bagong Lipunan, the political party of Ferdinand Marcos, winning against the popular Benigno "Ninoy" Aquino Jr. at the time.
+LABAN found the electoral cheating so brazen that a protest march was called for April 9, 1987.
 Some members of the faculty and the student council of the Ateneo de Manila University, including TG Guingona, joined the LABAN candidates in protesting the fraudulent election.
-All the demonstrators were arrested while marching along España Boulevard in front of The University of Santo Tomas.
-TG Guingona was jailed together with prominent political and religious personalities Lorenzo "Ka Tanny" Tañada, Sr., Francisco "Soc" Rodrigo, Aquilino "Nene" Pimentel, Jr., Ceferino "Joker" Arroyo, Jr., Fr.
-Romeo "Archie" Intengan, S.J., Jerry Treñas], Manuel Antonio "Dondi" Teehankee, the son of the former Supreme Court Justice Claudio Teehankee, Sr., and Ruth Guingona, TG Guingona's mother.
-After several days, TG Guingona was released from jail and his case was categorized as nolle prosequi (the State shall no longer prosecute).
-The incarceration was a very maturing process for TG Guingona who was only nineteen (19) years old at the time.
+All the demonstrators were arrested while marching along España Boulevard in front of the University of Santo Tomas.
+TG Guingona was jailed together with prominent political and religious personalities Lorenzo "Ka Tanny" Tañada Sr.; Francisco "Soc" Rodrigo; Aquilino "Nene" Pimentel Jr.; Ceferino "Joker" Arroyo Jr.; Fr.
+Romeo "Archie" Intengan, S.J.; Jerry Treñas; Manuel Antonio "Dondi" Teehankee, the son of the former Supreme Court justice Claudio Teehankee Sr.; and Ruth Guingona, TG Guingona's mother.
+After several days, TG Guingona was released from jail and his case was categorized as nolle prosequi (the state shall no longer prosecute).
+The incarceration was a very maturing process for TG Guingona who was only nineteen years old at the time.